ycechungAI/SWE-agent/docs/installation/keys.md

 # Models and API keys

+!!! abstract "Setting up models"
+    This page shows how you can set up your LM with SWE-agent

+    * Generally all API models work out of the box by just adding the key and specifying `--agent.model.name`
+    * More care must be taken for local models (see tips below!)

 ## Setting API keys

 In order to access the LM of your choice (and to access private GitHub repositories), you need to supply the corresponding keys.